anantmaliye2704/AttendanceGUI/README.md

-# AttendanceGUI
+# Automatic Attendance System
-This is a simple GUI for an Automatic Attendance System
+This is an automatic attendance system built using python libraries like OpenCv and user interface with the help of Tkinter.